The ADHD and ODD Link in Children

 Learn more about Oppositional Defiant Disorder in Adults here.

-40 percent of children with attention deficit disorder (ADHD or ADD) also develop oppositional defiant disorder (ODD).
+40 percent of children with attention deficit disorder (ADHD) also develop oppositional defiant disorder (ODD).

 - Some experts suggest that ODD may be tied to ADHD-related impulsivity.
 “Many kids with ADHD who are diagnosed with ODD are showing oppositional characteristics by default,” says Houston-based child psychologist Carol Brady, Ph.D.
 “They misbehave not because they’re intentionally oppositional, but because they can’t control their impulses.”